michaeluno/admin-page-framework/readme.txt

 = 2.0.0.b4 - 08/28/2013 =
 * Fixed: a bug that custom post type preview page did not show the stored values in the demo plugin.
-* Refactered: the code that loads the color picker script.
+* Refactored: the code that loads the color picker script.
-* Refactered: the code that loads the image selector script.
+* Refactored: the code that loads the image selector script.
-* Refactered: the code that loads framework's style.
+* Refactored: the code that loads framework's style.

 = 2.0.0.b3 - 08/28/2013 =
 * Added: more documentation in the source code.